 Strategy #3.
 Agree On Each Partner’s Expected Return And Exit

 As the property starts to deliver a return, you will need to figure out what each partner gets.
 Do you split the cash flow?
 By what percentage?
-Will you split the value of the property if the property is sold in the Southern California and Central Ohio market?
+Will you split the value of the property if the property is sold in the Ohio and California market?
 By what percentage?
 It doesn’t have to be 50/50 if one partner brings more to the table than another.
 You also need to decide on your exit strategy – for example, under what conditions will you choose to the sell the house?
 What happens if one partner wants to leave the agreement?

-Buying investment property with a partner in Southern California and Central Ohio or anywhere in CA and OH might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
+Buying investment property with a partner in Ohio and California or anywhere in OH and CA might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
 You need to sit with your partners and determine what you’re each bringing to the table, what your ongoing responsibilities are, and what you each expect to get out of the deal.
 Knowing this ahead of time will help erase many difficulties and misunderstandings, and ensure everyone feels fairly treated.